“Education is not the filling of a pail,

 • Within 1 week of your child’s completed observation, you will receive an email notification to share the admission decision.

-In the event that your child is admissible, you will have 2 weeks to submit the enrollment packet, thus accepting the offer of admission.
+In the event that your child is admissible, you will receive a link through Clarity, our contract and billing platform, to create an account and sign the contract.
+You will have 2 weeks to submit the enrollment packet, thus accepting the offer of admission.

 • Within 2 weeks of being offered admission, you must submit the enrollment packet to join the school.